La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le kabri**
 > _the cup_

-In this case there are three places and if you want to exclude the second place in the middle you have to use **zo'e:**
+In this case, there are three places, and if you want to exclude the second place in the middle, you have to use **zo'e**:
 > **mi pinxe zo'e le kabri**
 > _I drink \[something\] from the cup._

-If we omit **zo'e** we get something meaningless:
+If we omit **zo'e**, we get something meaningless:

 > **mi pinxe le kabri**
 > _I drink the cup._